BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: BurstGPT-Perf: A Benchmark Suite

-In Section~\ref{sec:trace}, our analysis reveals that within~\name, the concurrency conforms to varied Gamma distribution.
-This distribution is characterized by two parameters: the shape parameter $\alpha$ and the scale parameter $\beta$.
-The parameter $\alpha$ predominantly influences the coefficient of variation ($CV$) of the distribution, which is mathematically expressed as $CV = 1/\sqrt{\alpha}$.
+In Section~\ref{sec:trace}, we identify specific burstiness patterns from workload traces.
+To assess LLM serving systems on \name~at any scale, we scale \name~to match the system size, enabling scalable evaluations.
+We use \textit{RPS Scaling} or \textit{Modeled Scaling} in the evaluations.
+(1) For RPS scaling, we use a scaling parameter $c$ to multiply the timestamp, making the average RPS in the scaled trace equal to the given RPS.
+(2) Modeled scaling offers more flexibility in adjusting the scaling parameters.
+Our analysis in Section~\ref{sec:trace} reveals that within \name, concurrency follows a varied Gamma distribution, characterized by the shape parameter $\alpha$ and the scale parameter $\beta$.
+The parameter $\alpha$ predominantly influences the coefficient of variation ($CV$) of the distribution, mathematically expressed as $CV = 1/\sqrt{\alpha}$.

-To enable \name~applicable for evaluating LLM serving systems of varying sizes, we adjust these parameters in the concurrency distribution model of \name.
-Specifically, we modulate these parameters at intervals of 20 minutes.
-For assessments of \name~on a serving system of a particular scale, users can alter the $\beta$ parameter to determine a warm-up arrival rate compatible with their system's capacity. i.e., 30\% to 40\% GPU utilization of KV cache in our setting.
+To make \name~applicable for evaluating LLM serving systems of different sizes, we adjust these parameters in \name's concurrency distribution model at intervals of 20 minutes.
+For assessments of \name~on a serving system of a particular scale, users can modify the $\beta$ parameter to determine a warm-up arrival rate compatible with their system's capacity, such as 30\% to 40\% GPU utilization of KV cache in our setting.
 Following this adjustment, users can evaluate their system within any chosen time range in \name.
-Alternatively, they can conduct evaluations over average time ranges, using the appropriately scaled concurrency parameters to ensure relevance and accuracy in assessing their system's performance.